©1995 - 2018

 MYSTERY OF FAITH

-First let me preface this topic by stating the principle that persons without the Spirit do not know God.
+First let me preface this topic by stating the principle that persons without the Spirit do not, can not know God!
 They are wearing the spiritual blinders common to all humanity.
 The first step to progressive revelation is to be born of God.
 This allows them to be partakers of the heavenly and Christ's divine nature.
 Thereafter they can read the work of God or scripture and derive understanding from it.
 Prior to this time it is sealed to them.
-Their eyes have the veil of blindness that is removed through Christ.
+Their eyes have the veil of spiritual blindness that is removed through Christ.

 God is a god of mysteries and hidden things.
 The parables taught by Yeshua (Jesus) had within them truth at varying levels, plain story-level truth and higher spiritual level revelation.
 There is and always was that matter of hidden truth.
 To Christ's disciples it was given to know the secrets of the Kingdom of God while others received no more than a moral homily.
 God reveals himself to some and not to others.
 Heaven and its mysteries are not laid bare for any to intrude upon as there are defining limits between darkness and heavenly light.
 The Bible truths and hidden mysteries are not delineated as point by point, topic by topic facts and realities.
 Thus the key to unpacking and deciphering the Word of God can not be achieved strictly by academic skills and study alone.
 Without the Holy Spirit which is the teacher and discipler of truth we are limited pretty much to the moral homily level of the listener.